-Day 4: Meiji Shrine
+Day 4: Tokyo

-Spend a relaxed morning wandering around the classical landscapes of the Hamarikyu Gardens and exploring the Shinto Meiji Shrine, located in a green forest within the city.
+Spend a relaxed morning wandering around the classical landscapes of the Hamarikyu Garden and exploring the huge evergreen forest that encompasses the Shinto Meiji Shrine.
 Enjoy lunch at a local restaurant before returning to your hotel, driving by the Shibuya "Scramble" Crossing on the way.
 Return to your hotel where your guide will let you know what time to meet for this evenings dinner cruise, the rest of the afternoon is free for you to explore independently or relax in the hotel.
-Transfer from the hotel to your boat and take a leisurely 1-hour dinner cruise on Tokyo Bay for some excellent city vistas.
-You will need to get on and off your boat this evening without assistance.
+Transfer from the hotel to your boat and take a leisurely 1-hour dinner cruise on

+Tokyo Bay for some excellent city vistas.
+You will need to be able embark and disembark the boat this evening without assistance.